 About Dr Estelle Paranque

 Dr Paranque is a Lecturer in Early Modern History.
 She joined NCH in September 2017 having previously taught at King’s College London, University of Winchester and UCL.
-Estelle will be delivering the undergraduate courses “Sixteenth Century England” and “Cross-Cultural Encounters in the Early Modern World.”
-She will also be contributing lectures, seminars, and tutorials in “Britain and the Wider World”, “History, Heritage and Memory” and “Power and Politics”.
+Estelle delivers the undergraduate courses “Sixteenth Century England” and “Cross-Cultural Encounters in the Early Modern World.”
+She also contributes lectures, seminars, and tutorials in “Britain and the Wider World”, “History, Heritage and Memory” and “Power and Politics”.

 PHD in Early Modern History, UCL (2016)